Instruction Anatomy

 Processing a Command

 During the execution of a single command, the control unit will direct a series of events during several clock cycles.
-These events will cause the command to be loaded into the IR, Operands to be moved to/from memory, register values to be loaded into the ALU, and many more.
+These events will cause the command to be loaded into the IR, operands to be moved to/from memory, register values to be loaded into the ALU, and the PC to be updated.

-Performs in the correct order, these events will result in the command execution to complete correctly.
+When performed in the correct order, these events will result in the command execution completing correctly.

-There are seven (7) possible events that can occur.
-Some commands do not require all seven (7) events to occur.
+There are six (6) possible events that can occur.
+Some commands do not require all six (6) events to occur.

 All commands will require Fetch, Decode, and Execute events.
 Some commands will also require some or all of the other events.